octobercms/docs/cms-themes.md

 <a name="twig-section"></a>
 ### Twig Markup Section

 The Twig section defines the markup to be rendered by the template.
-In the Twig section, you can use functions, tags, and filters [provided by October](../markup), all the [native Twig features](http://twig.sensiolabs.org/documentation), or those [provided by plugins](../plugin/registration#extending-twig).
+In the Twig section, you can use functions, tags, and filters [provided by October CMS](../markup), all the [native Twig features](http://twig.sensiolabs.org/documentation), or those [provided by plugins](../plugin/registration#extending-twig).
 The content of the Twig section depends on the template type (page, layout, or partial).
 You can find more information about specific Twig objects further in the documentation.

 More information can be found [in the Markup guide](../markup).

+<a name="database-driven-themes"></a>
+## Database Driven Themes

+In some cases you may not have access to write to the filesystem to make changes to the theme.
+Database driven themes allows you to store all changes to CMS templates in the database.

+To enable this feature for a single theme, navigate to **Settings > Frontend Theme**, select **Edit Properties** and check the checkbox called **Save Changes in Database**.

+Alternatively you can enable this feature globally for all themes with the config item `cms.database_templates` or using the environment variable.

+    CMS_DB_TEMPLATES=true

+> **Note**: Assets files like images and stylesheets do not save in the database and cannot be modified without access to the filesystem.

+<a name="child-themes"></a>
+## Child Themes

+Child themes allow for the possibility of theme inheritence.
+A good use of this is when you have a third party theme or a theme that is in read-only mode.
+A child theme will reference a parent and use it as a fallback source.

+If a page named `home.htm` exists in the parent theme but not the child, it treats it the same as if it did; the URL is active, and you can open the page like normal.
+When saving the page in the backend area, a new file is created in the child theme to override the contents.

+To enable this feature for a theme, navigate to **Settings > Frontend Theme**, select **Edit Properties** and select a parent from the **Parent Theme** dropdown list.

 <a name="theme-logging"></a>
 ## Theme Logging

-October CMS has the ability to record every change made to a theme, called ThemeL Logging and is disabled by default.

-Since layouts and pages store most of the data in flat files, it's possible for you or your clients to accidentally lose content.
-For example, switching the layout of a page will modify the scaffold of the page, and, as such, will result in data loss.
+Since layouts and pages store most of the data in flat files, you or your clients can lose content accidentally.
+For example, switching the layout of a page will modify the scaffold of the page and, as such, will result in data loss.

-To enable Theme Logging, simply go to **Settings > Log Settings** and enable **Log Theme Changes**.
-All changes are now logged.
+October CMS can record every change made to a theme called Theme Logging, and this feature is disabled by default.
+To enable Theme Logging, go to **Settings > Log Settings** and enable **Log Theme Changes**.

-The theme change log can be viewed at **Settings > Theme log**.
-Each change has an overview of what has been added/removed, along with a copy of the changed file before and after.
-You can use this information to decide the appropriate action, to aid the reversion of these changes, if necessary.
+You may now view the theme changelog via **Settings > Theme Log** where you can observe an overview of each change.
+You can use this information to decide the appropriate action to aid the regression of these changes, if necessary.

-<a name="database-driven-themes"></a>
-## Database Driven Themes

-October CMS comes with another very useful feature, disabled by default, called Database Driven Themes.
-When this feature is enabled (by setting `cms.databaseTemplates` to `true`, or `null` when `app.debug` is `false`); the database layer stores all modified CMS files in the database.
-Files that are not modified continue to be loaded from the filesystem.
-There is a [`theme:sync $themeDir`](../console/commands#theme-sync-command) console command that can be used to sync changes between the filesystem and database.

-Files modified in the database are cached to indicate that they should be loaded from the database.

->**NOTE:** Themes can store templates in the database if `cms.databaseTemplates` is enabled, see the [database driven themes](#database-driven-themes) section for more information.

->**NOTE:** All CMS template objects (ex. `Layout`, `Page`, `Content`, `Partial`, `Meta`, etc) are stored in the database when this feature is enabled and a change is made to the template in question; however theme asset files will **not** be.